-The Office of Insurance & Risk is responsible for the University's self-insured and commercial insurance programs, including health and dental plans, workers' compensation, general liability, auto, and property insurance.
+The Insurance Office is responsible for the University's self-insured and commercial insurance programs, including health and dental plans, workers' compensation, general liability, auto, and property insurance.
 The staff responsible for these areas can assist students in evaluating situations relating to insurance and risk assessment.

 It is important that Brown University students have access to comprehensive medical care while enrolled at Brown.
 Therefore, all newly registered students, including those on traveling-scholar status, will be automatically enrolled in the Student Health Insurance Plan (SHIP).
 Participation in SHIP is mandatory.
 However, students may waive enrollment in SHIP if they are covered by a comparable health insurance plan.
 Learn more about SHIP and the health insurance wavier.